Cratecode/intro/sections/40_making_websites/10_basic_html/user/README.md

 -   One of your favorite activities.
 -   What you want to do in the future.

 Anything goes, just make sure to use at least one element from each category (though I'd encourage you to do more than one).
 Mess around with it and see what you can do with these elements, and remember, every website is built using HTML.
+If you get stuck, take a look at the example HTML document in the previous lesson.
 Good luck!

 ---